 Foliar Pesticide Application

-For instance, I treated my fruit trees by foliar application for an infestation of spider mites during the summer.
-I used horticultural oil, which is an organic acaricide.
-I tried doing it in the evening when it was not as hot, but some of the leaves still burned.
+Fruit trees can be treated by foliar application for an infestation of spider mites during the summer.
+Consider horticultural oil, which is an organic acaricide.
 It is always a good idea to aim to use chemicals as little as possible unless necessary.
 Look for biological and mechanical controls when available.

 Foliar Application Tips

 Foliar feeding is generally done in the early morning or late evening, preferably at temperatures below 24 C (75 F), since heat causes the pores on some species' leaves to close.